multiplicitypoe/ggg_comment_bot/README.md

 # GGGCommentBot
 A small Reddit bot for the Path of Exile community.
+By kjennet, modified by multiplicitypoe

 1. Install Python
 2. `pip install praw`